2011

 December 29

-We received word that Health Care for All Oregon has endorsed Move to Amend, thanks to our efforts.
+We received word that Health Care for All Oregon has endorsed Move to Amend, thanks to the efforts of Take Back America for the People.

 December 24